 - High debt-to-income ratios are accepted

 If you’re looking to move to a rural area, you might qualify for a USDA loan.
-The USDA Housing Program was designed to aid rural development and is aimed at low-income families.
-This loan program offers 100% financing with loan interest rates.
+The United States Department of Agriculture Housing Program was designed to aid rural development and is aimed at low-income families.
+USDA loans offer 100% financing with low interest rates.

 Here are the eligibility requirements you must meet to qualify for a USDA loan:

-- You must purchase a home within the USDA’s boundaries: Although this loan targets rural area, some suburban areas may still qualify.
+- When buying a home it must be within the USDA’s boundaries: Although this loan targets rural areas, some suburban areas may still qualify.
 You can look at this map on the U.S. Department of Agriculture’s website to see if your location falls within the USDA’s geographical boundaries.

 - Your household income can’t exceed a certain threshold: This applies to everyone living in the household, even if they won’t be listed on the mortgage.
-For instance, if you have a parent living with you who collects Social Security, this counts toward your household income.
+For instance, if you have a parent living with you who collects Social Security, this counts toward the gross income of all members of a household.
 The maximum household income varies by state and county so you can find out if you qualify here.